On Unique Games with Negative Weights: Preliminaries

-The solution of GUGP is a labeling $f:V\rightarrow [k]$ which assigns a label to each vertex of $G$.
-It is also possible to define two optimization problems.
-In Max GUGP, the goal of is to maximize the total weight of the satisfied edges.
-In Min GUGP, the goal is to minimize the total weight of the unsatisfied edges.
 GUGP-NWA and GUGP-PWT are two special types of GUGP.
-In GUGP-NWA, the weight of all edges are negative.
-In GUGP-PWT, the total weight of all edges is positive.
+In {\it GUGP-NWA}, the weight of all edges are negative.
+In {\it GUGP-PWT}, the total weight of all edges is positive.
+It is possible to define two optimization problems for GUGP-NWA and for GUGP-PWT.

-In Max GUGP-NWA, we seek to minimize the total weight of the unsatisfied edges, i.e. to maximize the {\it absolute value} of the total weight of the unsatisfied edges.
+In {\it Max GUGP-NWA}, we seek to minimize the total weight of the unsatisfied edges, i.e. to maximize the absolute value of the total weight of the unsatisfied edges.
 The value of Max GUGP-NWA is defined as the maximum absolute value of the total weight of the unsatisfied edges divided by $|W^{-}_{G}|$.

-In Min GUGP-NWA, we seek to maximize the total weight of the satisfied edges, i.e. to minimize the {\it absolute value} of the total weight of the satisfied edges.
+In {\it Min GUGP-NWA}, we seek to maximize the total weight of the satisfied edges, i.e. to minimize the absolute value of the total weight of the satisfied edges.
 The value of Min GUGP-NWA is defined as the minimum absolute value of the total weight of the satisfied edges divided by $|W^{-}_{G}|$.

-In Max GUGP-PWT, we seek to maximize the total weight of the satisfied edges.
+In {\it Max GUGP-PWT}, we seek to maximize the total weight of the satisfied edges.
 The value of Max GUGP-PWT is defined as the maximum total weight of the satisfied edges divided by $\Sigma_{G}$.
-In an instance $G$ of Max GUGP-PWT, let $W_{G}(f)$ be the total weight of the satisfied edges under labeling $f$, let the optimal labeling be $f^{*}$.
-The value of the instance is $Val(G)=W_{G}(f{^{*}})/\Sigma_{G}$.

-In Min GUGP-PWT, we seek to minimize the total weight of the unsatisfied edges.
+In {\it Min GUGP-PWT}, we seek to minimize the total weight of the unsatisfied edges.
 The value of Min GUGP-PWT is defined as the minimum total weight of the unsatisfied edges divided by $\Sigma_{G}$.
-In an instance $G$ of Min GUGP-PWT, let $W_{G}(f)$ be the total weight of the unsatisfied edges under labeling $f$, let the optimal labeling be $f^{*}$.
+In an instance $G$ of Min GUGP-PWT, let $W_{G}(f)$ be the total weight of the unsatisfied edges under labeling $f$, and let the optimal labeling be $f^{*}$.
 The value of the instance is $Val(G)=W_{G}(f{^{*}})/\Sigma_{G}$.

-We remaind the reader that the value of Max GUGP-PWT and Min GUGP-PWT could be negative or more than 1, although we still use the customary words "Completeness" and "Soundness" in our proofs of Theorem 3 and Theorem 4.
+The author reminds the reader that the value of Max GUGP-PWT could be more than 1 and and the value of Min GUGP-PWT could be less than 0.

-We define Max/Min GUGP-PWT($\rho$) as the subproblem of Max/Min GUGP-PWT where the negative/positive ratio of the instances is upper bounded by $\rho$, where $\rho$ is a constant independent from $k$.
-Since the negative/positive ratio is always less than 1, we set the range of $\rho$ to be $0\le\rho\le 1$.
-Note that Max/Min GUGP-PWT(0) is just Max/Min UGP.
+The author defines {\it Max/Min GUGP-PWT($\rho$)} as the subproblem of Max/Min GUGP-PWT where the negative-positive ratio of the instances is upper bounded by $\rho$, where $\rho$ is a constant independent from $k$.
+Since the negative-positive ratio is always less than 1, we set the range of $\rho$ to be $0\le\rho\le 1$.
+Note that Max/Min GUGP-PWT(0) is simply Max/Min UGP.